 The Banning Unified School District Facilities Department coordinates construction at all school facilities.
 This includes new construction and improvements to existing facilities as well as upgrades and modernization of older facilities.
-As the district steadily moves into the 21st century new demands and population growth are driving the need for additional school campuses across the pass area.
+As the District steadily moves into the 21st century new demands and population growth are driving the need for expansion and additional school campuses across the pass area.

 The Banning USD Board of Trustees placed Measure M on the November 8, 2016 Presidential General Election ballot.
 The Measure was approved, making $25.5 million available, through the sale of general obligation bonds, to fund the construction of Career Technical Education (CTE) classrooms and learning spaces, a Performing Arts (PA) building, and security improvements at Banning High School.

 Bond monies from Measure R were fully expended at the completion of the tennis courts and concession stand at Banning High School in 2014.
 Measure M will allow the District to continue improvements of our facilities, to give our students increasingly better opportunities.
 Our thanks to the local community for voicing your support of these plans to give our students a greater experience and the career pathways they deserve.

 Proposition 39 was passed by voter initiative in November 2012 and established a $550 million "Clean Energy Job Creation Fund" for the span of 5 years.
 For fiscal year 2013/14, California's Legislature appropriated revenue through SB 73.
 The allocation for Banning USD is $219,507, $130,000 of which can be used for planning.
 Before the District could come up with a viable plan, an audit of our facilities had to happen.

 The California Conservation Corps, Energy division received an allocation from the Fund to perform energy surveys, etc., for public schools.
 On May 16, 2014 our District application for their free services was accepted, and CCC began the audits September 2015